ashrielbrian/MLDevOps_census/model_card.md

 ## Intended Use
 This model should be used to predict the salary category of a person based off the US census data.
 Users could be researchers, social anthropologists, or hobbyists.

+The web API accepts JSON for individual inference, and a csv file for bulk inference.

 ## Training Data
 The data is the [Census Bureau data obtained from Udacity](https://github.com/udacity/nd0821-c3-starter-code/blob/master/starter/data/census.csv).
 The original data had 32,561 rows and a 80-20 split was used to break this into a train-test set.
 No stratification was done.